 Readings: There are no texts for this class.
-Readings are assigned on a weekly basis from a variety of sources.
-All readings can be found at https://www.jeffreycjohnson.org/cv/readings/
+Readings will be assigned on a weekly basis from a variety of sources (usually provided in digital form).

 Examples of readings provided:

 J.C.
 Johnson and D. Hruschka.
 Research Design and Research Strategies in Cultural Anthropology.
 In The Handbook of Method in Cultural Anthropology .
 (R. Bernard and L. Gravlee, eds.)
 Altimira Press (2014).